 The best way for you to go through this process in the most accurate way possible is by discussing it with a lawyer.

-For example, your lawyer can explain to you the determination of marital assets, depending on what applies in your state.
+For example, your lawyer can explain the determination of marital assets, depending on what applies in your state.

 Common examples include community property and separate property.